El Pregonero: Carroll Publishing Period

 Under the direction of the late Cardinal James A. Hickey, Archbishop of Washington, the newspaper was taken over by Carroll Publishing in January 1985.
 In January 1986, Oscar Reyes, a native of Honduras, who previously served as editor of the Nicaraguan newspaper La Prensa, became the Editor-in-Chief until June 2005, when he retired after nearly 20 years with the paper.

 In September 2005, Rafael Roncal, who had been with the paper since 1988, was named Editor-in-Chief of the newspaper.
 Roncal previously worked as the Washington correspondent for El Nacional in Lima, Peru, and worked for El Comercio and La Prensa newspapers, also located in Lima.
-Roncal earned a Master's degree from The Catholic University of America in 2000.
+Roncal earned a master's degree from The Catholic University of America in 2000.
 He has received more than 60 awards for editorial excellence from the Catholic Press Association and the NAHP.

 El Pregonero circulation grew to as many as 50,000 copies weekly until the company eliminated its Virginia distribution to focus on service to the Hispanic population within the geographical boundaries of the Archdiocese of Washington, which includes D.C., and Montgomery, Prince George's, Calvert, St. Mary's and Charles counties in Maryland.
 38,000 free copies circulated weekly until September 2011.

-In September 22, 2011, under the leadership of Cardinal Donald Wuerl, Archbishop of Washington, El Pregonero launched its new redesign and adopted a biweekly schedule, alternating weeks with the Catholic Standard.
+On September 22, 2011, under the leadership of Cardinal Donald Wuerl, Archbishop of Washington, El Pregonero launched its new redesign and adopted a biweekly schedule, alternating weeks with the Catholic Standard.
 Its “new look’ features more dynamic covers, bolder headlines, bigger photos, more graphics and in-depth stories.

 Larger than most Spanish diocesan papers, El Pregonero currently has a circulation of about 25,000 copies in the Washington metropolitan area and is published biweekly with a Thursday dateline.
 Its on-line edition is updated daily.

 Like several Spanish-language Catholic publications, El Pregonero is dropped not only at parishes that have Masses in Spanish and Catholic agencies that serve the Spanish-speaking population, but also at grocery and convenience stores, Metro stations and bus stops, sidewalk kiosks and other venues.

 Its newest design earned the ‘Best Redesign’ award, among all newspapers-members at the 2012 convention of the Catholic Press Association: “This publication is beautifully designed throughout — from a cover that demands attention, to inside pages that are accented with creative extras,” commented the judges of the annual competition.